 You can use varying sizes of embroidery hoops for this hanging planter.
-You just want to make that the hoop on the bottom will fit your pot.
+You just want to make sure that the hoop on the bottom will fit your pot.
 And for your plant, we recommend a hanging succulent like a Burro's Tail or String of Pearls.

 Start by separating the embroidery hoops.
 You will only be using the inside hoop of each set.